12 Facts About Sleep Inertia

 12. Next Generation Approach: Prevent Sleep Inertia.

 A regular alarm clock will go off at the preset time regardless of the sleep stage you are in, so if a regular alarm clock with a fixed time of awakening is the main reason for sleep inertia, the best option is to get rid of it.
 However in this case, there’s a risk of oversleeping.
-Sleeping without any alarm may be also an extreme route, especially if you need to get to work in the morning.
+With its giant Christmas tree and party atmosphere, it is a fun and romantic spot for a winter proposal – https://proposal007.com/holiday-proposal-guide-in-nyc/ Sleeping without any alarm may be also an extreme route, especially if you need to get to work in the morning.

 There are several sleep stage alarm clocks that significantly simplify the life for their owners.
 These alarm clocks are aware of your sleep patterns and by waking you during optimal stages of sleep, can greatly fend off sleep inertia and improve how you feel first thing in the morning.